Virgina (Hui) Zhang, IBEI alumni 2012-2013

 Master studied at IBEI: Master's in International Relations

-Current working company, position and city: Admitted to MBA/MA at Wharton Business School & Lauder Institute of the University of Pennsylvania (Philadelphia, USA)
+Current working company, position and city: MBA/MA student of Wharton Business School & Lauder Institute of the University of Pennsylvania (Philadelphia, USA)

 1. Why did you choose the IBEI Master’s in International Relations?